back to the MAIN INDEX

 About St.Peter's Cantharus.

 In St.Peter's paradise is the Cantharus, built by pope Symmachus.
 And it was adorned with columns of porphyry.
 And it was faced with marble all around.
 And above were four golden griffons.
-And the ceiling was made of copper, and adorned with golden flowers.
+And the uppe part was made of copper, and adorned with golden flowers.
 And four copper dolphins above spouted water from their mouths.
 And in the middle of the Cantharus was a golden pine-cone, which once covered Santa Maria Rotonda's church.
 Above the pine-cone was the statue of goddess Cybele, mother of all gods.
 The pine-cone, through a lead pipe, kept pouring water for anybody who wanted it.
 And by means of a duct that water reached the spire, by the baths of emperor Nero.

 When St.Peter's was completely rebuilt (1506-1614), the fountain and the canopy were dismantled, and most of the precious materials were reused for other purposes.
+The only parts spared were the peacocks and the pine-cone, which around 1565 Pirro Ligorio set in the large niche of the Courtyard of Belvedere, later renamed of the Pine-cone.

-the original pine-cone and the copies
+the original pine-cone and the replicas of the two peacocks

 detail of the water holes